bradhowes/AUv3Template/README.md

 will not conflict with another app extension.

-With a project name called "MyEffect", the Python3 script will creates new folder called _MyEffect_ that is a sibling to your _AUv3Template_ folder.
+With a project name called "MyEffect", the Python3 script will creates new folder called _MyEffect_ that is a sibling to the _AUv3Template_ folder.
 The script will populate the new folder with the files from this template.
-Afterwards you should have a working AUv3 effect embedded in demo apps for iOS and macOS.
+Afterwards you should have a buildable and working AUv3 effect embedded in a demo app for iOS and macOS.
 All files with `--NAME--` in them will be replaced with the first argument given to `build.py` (e.g. "MyEffect"), and all text files will be changed so that the strings `--NAME--` and `--SUBTYPE--` are replaced with their respective substitutions that you provided.

-Note that to successfully compile you will need to edit [Configuration/Common.xcconfig](Configuration/Common.xcconfig) and change `DEVELOPMENT_TEAM` to hold your own Apple developer account ID so you can sign the binaries.
+Note that to successfully compile you will need to edit [Configuration/Common.xcconfig](Configuration/Common.xcconfig) and change the `DEVELOPMENT_TEAM` setting to hold your own Apple developer account ID so that Xcode can sign the binaries it creates.
 You should also adjust other settings as well to properly identify you and/or your company.

-There are additional values in this file that you really should change, especially to remove any risk of collision with other AUv3 effects you may have on your system.
+The values to change should be clear.

 > :warning: You are free to use the code according to [LICENSE.md](LICENSE.md), but you must not replicate
 > someone's UI, icons, samples, or any other assets if you are going to distribute your effect on the App Store.

 ## fastlane

-The project will also be setup to generate screenshots using [fastlane](https://github.com/fastlane/fastlane).
+The new project will be configured to generate screenshots using [fastlane](https://github.com/fastlane/fastlane).
 However, you will still need to *install* fastlane if you don't already have it.
-I used:
+I've used:

 ```bash
 % brew install fastlane